Nava Lubelski

-Nava Lubelski (born 1968 in New York City) is a contemporary artist who works and lives in Asheville, North Carolina.
+Nava Lubelski (born 1968 in) is a contemporary artist who works and lives in Asheville, North Carolina.

 Background and education

 Lubelski was born in 1968 and grew up in the SoHo section of New York City.
 She graduated from Hunter College High School in 1986 and earned a BA in Russian literature and history from Wesleyan University in 1990.
 She spent a year abroad as a student in Moscow, Russia.

 Lubelski wrote The Starving Artist's Way and is a 2008 grantee of The Pollock Krasner Foundation.